Rebecca Boyd Hampton

-Rebecca Hampton was born about 1820 in Fish Creek, Pennsylvania and died about 1876 in Fish Creek, Pennsylvania.
-Dates for birth and death are estimated.
-She lived to be about 56 years old.
+Rebecca Boyd Hampton was born on February 8, 1820 in Fish Creek, Pennsylvania and died on March 7, 1876 in Fish Creek, Pennsylvania.
+She lived to be 56 years old.

 |Census||9/6/1850 ||Fishing Creek PA (Columbia County) ||30 yrs old |